-Pamela Balls Organista is Interim Vice Provost and Special Assistant to the Provost, and Professor of Psychology at the University of San Francisco.
+Pamela Balls Organista is Vice Provost, and Professor of Psychology at the University of San Francisco.
 At the institutional level, Pamela oversees academic programming and research at Star Route Farms for the College and Schools.
 Pamela completed her Ph.D. in clinical psychology at Arizona State University and postdoctorate at the University of California, San Francisco in the Department of Psychiatry.
 Her research interests are in the areas of multicultural psychology, preventative and community-based participatory interventions to address health issues in underserved populations such as migrant farm workers and diverse primary care patients.
 From January 2012 to March2020, she served as Associate Dean for Social Sciences in the College of Arts and Sciences.

 Research on Star Route Farms